By Owolabi Abiola/First Zeal Medai

 Real now hold the record for most victories in the competition, which was first held in 2000, moving one clear of Spanish rivals Barcelona.

-Earlier, Copa Libertadores winners River Plate won the third- place play-off beating Asian champions Kashima Antlers 4-0.
+Earlier, Copa Libertadores winners River Plate won the third- place play-off by beating Asian champions Kashima Antlers 4-0.
 Gonzalo Martinez scored twice on